David Tremlett: Biography

 In 2017 completed the Lobby of the South Building for Bloomberg London.

 In 2019 made wall paintings for the complete street Via di Mezzo in Ghizzano, Tuscany, Italy.

 In 2019 completed the exterior of three chapels in Rossa, Grisons, Switzerland.

 Between 2019 and 2021 completed 11 ceiling drawings for The Palazzo Butera in Palermo, Sicily.

-In 2022, he created Wall Drawing OUT and Wall Drawing IN at the Horti Borromaici of the Collegio Borromeo in Pavia.
+In 2022, he created Wall Drawing OUT and Wall Drawing IN at the Horti Borromeo of the Collegio Borromeo in Pavia.

 With more than 30 Artists books and 28 Personal Catalogues published since 1974.